Information about Mates And Dates

 and plenty of room to dance and to sit and socialize.

-Our DJ or live band provide music for a variety of couples oriented ballroom style dancing:
+After dinner we enjoy 3 hours of dance music for a variety of couples oriented ballroom style dancing:

-waltz, Viennese waltz, night club two-step, and
+waltz, Viennese waltz, west coast swing, night club two-step, and

 every once in a while a hustle, quick step, bolero, merengue, or salsa.